onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 TODO: quote from here (from a teacher in NY) about how broken public schooling is https://www.youtube.com/watch?v=204qp-YS5Nw
-Zak Stein - The Education Crisis Elevating Consciousness Podcast # from minute 9:44 till 13:05
+Zak Stein - The Education Crisis Elevating Consciousness Podcast from minute 9:44 till 13:05

 Its all about education - it never stops - not just 24 years - for life.
 For anything.
 At any time.

+What if school work was not something that ends up thrown away but was aimed at contributing to society?
+What if all their work was meaningful and not thrown away once graded?
+They feel like their work is pointless & ineffectual.
+They're forced into non-seriousness.
+We're creating a kind of immaturity.
+(All thoughts from here: https://www.youtube.com/watch?v=204qp-YS5Nw Zak Stein - The Education Crisis Elevating Consciousness Podcast)

 Harvard is a perverse concept